Crystal4B/CS4227-Client/README.md

 [![codecov](https://codecov.io/gh/Crystal4B/CS4227-Client/branch/main/graph/badge.svg?token=HZGEIPDLJV)](https://codecov.io/gh/Crystal4B/CS4227-Client)

 ## About
 Hotel reservation system is a Java project designed to show effective and efficient use of design patterns and architectural patterns.
-The applications allows users to book and reserve different rooms.
-The user specifies a check-in and check-out date and the system then checks if a room is available.
-A room can accommodate multiple guests specified by the user.
+The applications allows users to book and reserve different roomFactories.
+The userFactory specifies a check-in and check-out date and the system then checks if a room is available.
+A room can accommodate multiple guests specified by the userFactory.
 The system can be used by multiple types of users including a customer and staff members.

 ## Structure and Design
 The hotel reservation system is designed using multiple technolgies/tools.
 It operates on a client-server design.
 The following are the technologies/tools used: